PQuod/pquod/README.md

 ### Hi there 👋

+*I'm currently on maternity leave, I'll be officially back in spring :)*

 I'm Lucie Desaubliaux, a french artist and web developer based in Rennes.

 I'm currently working [on a page regrouping all my coding and artistic activities](https://pquod.github.io/personal_timeline/)